Rock-star grad reaches summit of life by giving back

 College of Engineering alumnus Ken Jones returns to Lincoln each year to talk with his scholarship recipients about what it takes to reach the top.

 The boy’s journey to the top of the engineering world began on a mountain in Lincoln:

 It was on a poster he’d taped to the wall of his small bedroom.
 It soared high in his life, decades ago, as he grew up in the blue-collar neighborhood of Havelock, in a home just 800 square feet.

 Maybe that mountain inspired his young dreams at night.
 Maybe it inspired him to grow tall himself – to 6-foot-5 – and to work hard in sports and in class at Northeast High, his school in Havelock, and then as a chemical engineering major at the University of Nebraska-Lincoln (’68).

 Maybe that mountain inspired all the risks he’d take and the innovations he’d make as an engineer and entrepreneur:

-- In 1993, he founded Globe Wireless, a maritime data network, from scratch.
-It eventually served 20 percent of the world’s commerical ships at sea.
+In 1993, he founded Globe Wireless, a maritime data network, from scratch.
+It eventually served 20 percent of the world’s commercial ships at sea.